 Free trade zones are industrial parks that are set aside for manufacturing of a variety of products almost exclusively for export.
 These industrial parks operate in a nearly free trade environment.
 Some of the manufacturing in the free trade zones consists of maquiladoras (assembly manufacturing), with the raw materials imported into the Republic free of import duties and then assembled to produce finished goods.
 Intermediate and capital goods entering the free trade zones are likewise not subject to import tariffs, and goods manufactured in the free trade zones enter the United States free of import duties or with preferential duties under the Caribbean Basin Initiative.
-As of December 31, 2015, there were 65 free trade zone parks located throughout the Republic, compared to 60 at December 31, 2014, and total employment in the free trade zones increased to 161,257 as of December 31, 2015, compared to 153,342 as of December 31, 2014.
-As of December 31, 2016, there were 68 free trade zone parks located throughout the Republic, compared to 65 at December 31, 2015, and total employment in the free trade zones increased to 163,147 as of December 31, 2016, compared to 161,257 as of December 31, 2015.
+As of December 31, 2015, there were 65 free trade zone parks located throughout the Republic, compared to 60 at December 31, 2014, and total employment in the free trade zones increased to 161,257 as of December 31, 2015, compared to 65 at December 31, 2015, and total employment in the free trade zone sincreased to 174,329 as of December 31, 2016, compared to 161,257 as of December 31, 2015.

-Textile manufacturing in the free trade zones decreased at an average rate of 2.07% during the period from 2012 to 2016, attributable primarily to an industrial diversification of the production of goods, the effects of the expiration of the WTO Agreement on Textiles and Clothing in 2005, elimination of export quotas and an international environment in which Asian countries have comparative advantages with respect to textile manufacturing.
+Textile manufacturing in the free trade zones decreased at an average rate of 2.6% during the period from 2012 to 2016, attributable primarily to an industrial diversification of the production of goods, the effects of the expiration of the WTO Agreement on Textiles and Clothing in 2005, elimination of export quotas and an international environment in which Asian countries have comparative advantages with respect to textile manufacturing.
 Exports from free trade zones have represented, on average, 8.0% of GDP during the period from 2012 to 2016.